Home » Baking Recipes » Cake » Cupcakes » Raspberry Curd Cupcakes

 My one disappointment was that the lovely spotty pink cupcake cases I bought especially for these cupcakes came away from the cakes soon after baking.
 So the beautiful presentation I’d envisaged was not to be.
 I tried sorting them out with elastic bands, but this gave them a crazed dancer look which I think might have been even worse.

-Other Fruit Curd Recipes You Might Like
+Other Cakes Using Fruit Curd You Might Like

 Keep in Touch